This article was last updated on Dec. 6, 2021.

 Make sure you're up-to-date on necessary vaccines

 While getting a vaccine may not be at the top of your to-do list this time of year, it's important to be up-to-date on any necessary vaccines.
-If the COVID-19 vaccine is available to you, getting it will make it significantly less likely you'll get the virus.
+Consider getting the COVID-19 vaccine or a COVID booster if it's available to you.
+Getting the vaccine will make it significantly less likely you'll get the virus.
 It should also help decrease transmission to others, which is especially important to help protect those who have high-risk conditions External Site and are more at-risk of severe illness from COVID-19 External Site.

 Family gatherings during the coronavirus pandemic

-Even with the excitement of the holidays, it's important to note that your celebration may look a little different this year.
-Those large gatherings you've come to expect may be traded in for something smaller.
+Even with the excitement of the holidays, it's important to note that your celebration may still look a little different.
+Depending on your situation and personal preferences, those large gatherings you've come to expect may be traded in for something smaller.

-The Centers for Disease Control and Prevention (CDC) is warning Americans about the risk of COVID-19 spreading during holiday celebrations.
+Even with the availability of the COVID-19 vaccine, the Centers for Disease Control and Prevention (CDC) says there is still risk of COVID-19 spreading during holiday celebrations.
 So, if you do plan to spend time with people outside of your household this season, consider these tips External Site: